wordofwarning/wordofwarning.org/hab/index.md

 Since Jan 2012, hÅb gone 'public' in the guise of [Word of Warning](/) — a peripatetic programme of, and regular bulletin for, contemporary live work in Manchester + beyond… *NB: this part of our site aims to offer information to **artists** wanting to know more about hÅb's work and how to get involved; for more information about our public programme please see [Word of Warning](/).*

-From [Emergency](/hab/emergency), an annual micro-festival for new live work presenting around 30 short pieces in a day each autumn (*next in November 2020, its twenty-first year*) and it's latest iteration [StopGap](/hab/emergency) (*new for Feb 2020*); through [Works Ahead](/hab/worksahead), a series of small commissions for new work (*last in May 2020, its ninth year*) — we aim to provide a joined-up series of opportunities for emerging new work and artists in contemporary performance + live art.
+From [Emergency](/hab/emergency), an annual micro-festival for new live work presenting around 30 short pieces in a day each autumn (*date of twenty-first event tbc*) and it's latest iteration [StopGap](/hab/emergency) (*new for Feb 2020*); through [Works Ahead](/hab/worksahead), a series of small commissions for new work (*last in May 2020, its ninth year*) — we aim to provide a joined-up series of opportunities for emerging new work and artists in contemporary performance + live art.

 hÅb works as a curator of sited performance + intervention presenting [Hazard](/hab/hazard), a biennial micro-festival of intervention that takes performance out of the black box environment and into Manchester city centre (*last in Aug 2018, its seventh year*), as well as [Haphazard](/hab/haphazard), our frequent foray into all ages live art with Z-arts (*last in Apr 2019, its fifth year*).
 We also co-produce [Turn](/hab/turn) with Contact, a regular micro-festival for new northern dance + dance-makers (*last in Apr 2017, its ninth year*).

 In any given year, hÅb might work with 150 artists, present a couple of platforms, a sited festival, and present over 60 pieces of work as [Word of Warning](/).

-<small>*Updated 9 September, 2.40pm*</small>
+<small>*Updated 4 January 2021, 8pm*</small>